RobertDWhite/WhiteMatterTech/content/posts/pages-mcp/index.md

 ### The nested-wildcard problem

-This one cost me an evening.
+This required an evening of diagnosis.

 I have a wildcard cert and a Gateway listener for `*.internal.white.fm`.
 A wildcard certificate matches **exactly one** label. `white-ancestry.pages.internal.white.fm` is two labels deep under `internal.white.fm`. `*.internal.white.fm` therefore does not cover it, and the existing listener will not serve it.